Carver (automotive company): History

 The first Carver Ones were delivered in 2007.
 Two years later, in early 2009, Toyota halted all sales of Daihatsu engines to third parties, including the 660cc engine that powered the Carver One.
 Consequently, the production of the Carver One had to be halted.
 In June 2009 Carver Europe declared bankruptcy due to lack of demand at its 30,000 euro price, and ceased commercial production and sales.
 The company Carver Technology and the patents were excluded from the bankruptcy and remain in the hands of the original owners.
 Approximately 200 Carver Ones were produced.

-In 2010, Carver continued its activities as Carver Technology, with a focus on licensing its technology and intellectual property portfolio.
+In 2010, Carver continued its activities as Carver Technology, with a focus on licensing its patents.
 In the following years, the DVC technology is being further optimized and offered as a license to other companies such as the PAL-V flying car company, Venture Vehicles/Persu, and Lynx.

 In March 2015, a licensing agreement was made with Chinese scooter manufacturer Sunra to use Carver's DVC technology in an electric, enclosed two-person vehicle, but work on the project did not begin.
 In the fall, Carver began developing its own electric vehicle.
 The company slowly discontinued its licensing agreements with other companies.

 The first prototype of the electric Carver was built, tested and optimized in 2017.
 That same year, Carver started to develop for high volume production and took industry investors on board as minority stakeholders, among which were Velosophy the Dutch Accell group, owners of brands like Batavus and Sparta.

 In April 2018, Carver opened its doors for pre-orders.
 Initial plans were to launch the vehicle by fall that year, but this was postponed to early 2019.
 In December, Carver announced that it would open its own assembly factory in Leeuwarden, Netherlands.
 Consequently, its headquarters also moved to Leeuwarden.
 The engineering team remained in 's Gravendeel.